rotohh/DjangoRestAPI/README.md

 Needed API’s:

      o Authentication
      o Creating restaurant
-o Uploading menu for restaurant (There should be a menu for each day) o Creating employee o Getting current day menu o Voting for restaurant menu (Old version api accepted one menu, New one accepts top three menus with respective points (1 to 3) o Getting results for current day
+     o Uploading menu for restaurant (There should be a menu for each day) o Creating employee
+     o Getting current day menu
+     o Voting for restaurant menu (Old version api accepted one menu, New one accepts top three menus with respective points (1 to 3) o Getting results for current day

 TECHNOLOGIES

      Python3

      DRF

      SQLite

 RUNNING THE PROJECT

-sudo docker-compose down

-$ sudo docker-compose build
+     docker pull rotohh/mydjangoapi (pull image from repository to your own computer)

-$ sudo docker-compose up --detach
+     docker-compose up     (Then run this)

 DOCUMENTATION OF API

      I have Created API Documentation with Swagger:

-After launch of the api, to view the documentation
-     go to: http://localhost:8000/swagger/
+     After launch of the api, to view the documentation go to: http://localhost:8000/swagger/